somesh-chaudhary/cisco-packet-tracer-topologies/README.md

 2. Open any `.pkt` file from this repository.
 3. Assign IP addresses to devices (if not pre-configured).
 4. Test connectivity using **Ping** or simulation mode.
-5. Modify the topology to experiment with different setups.
+5. Experiment with different configurations to explore network behavior.

 ---

 ## 📖 Learning Outcomes
 - Understand the structure and function of four major network topologies.
-- Practice building and testing networks in Cisco Packet Tracer.
+- Practice building and testing networks virtually in Cisco Packet Tracer.
-- Compare the pros and cons of each topology for real-world applications.
+- Compare pros and cons of each topology for real-world networking scenarios.